JJ/granada-off/text/graffiti.md

 time they walked to the city center.
 But, in fact, we are in a different neighborhood, different rules.

 But the same graffiti.
-The *Virgen" neighborhood, smack in the city center, features stencils, pastes and many faces drawn by Sex.
-Raúl was probably the first one to be considered *all city* that is, a person that has covered all corners or neighborhoods of the city.
+The *Virgen* neighborhood, smack in the city center, features stencils, pastes and many faces drawn by Sex.
+Raúl, Sex, Niño de las Pinturas, was probably the first one to be considered *all city* that is, a person that has covered all corners or neighborhoods of the city.
 From the Chana to the Zaidín, through the city center, there are few blocks